twbs/blog/src/_posts/2021/2021-03-22-bootstrap-5-beta-3.md

 Thanks to our newest team member, [@GeoSot](https://github.com/GeoSot), we have a brand new component to unveil in Beta 3—introducing offcanvas!
 Built on and sharing fundamental pieces of our modals, the offcanvas comes with configurable backdrop, body scroll, and placement.
 Offcanvas components can be placed on the left, right, and bottom of the viewport.
 Configure these options with `data` attributes or via the JavaScript APIs.

 We're excited about iterating on the new offcanvas component and building additional examples and demos with you.
-Please share any feedback in an issue or pull request as you start to use it in your projects.
+Please share any feedback on an issue or pull request as you start to use it in your projects.

 ## New and refreshed examples